The Morrison Government is committed to reducing power prices.

 MORE GAS SUPPLIES

 The Morrison Government is securing more gas for Australians, through the Australian Domestic Gas Security Mechanism.
 That is, we are giving Australians priority access to gas before it is exported.

 We have secured agreement from gas producers to cover projected shortfalls (of up to 107 petajoules) over the next two years.

 The ACCC has found our actions have reduced wholesale prices by as much as 50%.

 New regulations will also improve gas transportation, which accounts for 15% of the cost.

 Companies will now be required to inform customers when their discount benefits cease.

 Around 1.6 million families have received letters telling them they are not on the best plan.

 Companies are now required to develop simple fact sheets with understandable comparisons.

-Half a million families have now visited the Government’s Energy Made Easy switching website to get a better deal: www.energymadeeasy.gov.au
+Over 1 million families have now visited the Government’s Energy Made Easy switching website to get a better deal: www.energymadeeasy.gov.au

 CUTTING NETWORK COSTS